-Cryosurgery is performed in your doctor’s office while you are awake.
+Cryosurgery is performed in your doctor’s office while you’re awake.
 The procedure usually takes around 10 minutes.

-Ask your doctor if you can take an over-the-counter pain medication before the procedure to lessen cramping during the cryosurgery.
-Cryosurgery can make some women feel light-headed, so arrange for someone to drive you home.
+Ask your doctor if you can take an over-the-counter pain medication before the procedure to lessen cramping during cryosurgery.
+The procedure can make some women feel light-headed, so it’s a good idea to arrange to have someone drive you home.
+Make sure to bring a menstrual pad to the doctor’s office with you.
 Watery discharge is common after this procedure.
-Make sure to bring a menstrual pad to the doctor’s office with you.

 When you arrive for your appointment, a nurse or a technician will give you a hospital gown and instruct you to undress from the waist down.
-You will then lie down on the examination table with your feet in stirrups, just as if you were getting a regular Pap smear.
+You’ll then lie down on the examination table with your feet in stirrups, just as if you were getting a regular Pap smear.

-The doctor will then insert an instrument called a cryoprobe into your vagina and press it against the cervix.
-Nitrogen gas at about minus 50 degrees Celsius chills the metal and creates an “ice ball” on the cervix.
+Your doctor will then insert an instrument called a cryoprobe into your vagina and press it against your cervix.
+Nitrogen gas at a temperature of about -50ºC/-58ºF chills the metal and creates an “ice ball” on the cervix.
 The ice ball kills the abnormal cells.
 During this part of the procedure, you may experience some chills or cramping.

-Your doctor will schedule a Pap smear for three to six months after the procedure to make sure the abnormal cells have been destroyed and have not recurred.
+Your doctor will schedule a Pap smear for three to six months after the procedure to make sure the abnormal cells have been destroyed and haven’t recurred.
+You may need to be monitored yearly or more frequently after that.
 According to Planned Parenthood, cryosurgery has a success rate of about 85 to 90 percent.
-If the abnormal cells are still present, your doctor may recommend a different gynecological procedure.
+If the abnormal cells are still present after three to six months, your doctor may recommend a different gynecological procedure.

-Generally, you will be able to return to your normal activities as soon as the cryosurgery is over.
+Generally, you’ll be able to return to your normal activities as soon as the cryosurgery is over.
 Your doctor will ask you not to douche, use tampons, or engage in vaginal intercourse for two to three weeks following cryosurgery.
 This gives the cervix time to heal.

 If you take birth control pills, continue taking them on schedule.